kraken-io/kraken-php/README.md

 **Optional Parameters:**
 - `path` - Destination path in your container (e.g. `"images/layout/header.jpg"`).
 Defaults to root `"/"`.
-- `ssl` - a boolean value (`true` or `false`) instructing Kraken API to fetch either SSL or non-SSL URL from Rackspace CloudFiles.
+- `ssl` - a boolean value (`true` or `false`) instructing Kraken.io API to fetch either SSL or non-SSL URL from Rackspace CloudFiles.
 Defaults to `false` meaning the non-SSL URL will be returned.

 The above parameters must be passed in a `cf_store` key: